mkrolczykk/ztpai-bookshop/backend/services/README.md

 .
 ```

 The Gateway Service can be referred to as a "backend proxy server."
+This component
-This component serves as an intermediary between clients and the backend services (4),
+serves as an intermediary between clients and the backend services, efficiently redirecting
-efficiently redirecting traffic to the respective backend services.
-In the context of microservices
+traffic to the respective backend services. <br/>

-architecture, it acts as an API gateway, managing traffic, routing requests to the appropriate services,
+In the context of microservices architecture, it acts as an API gateway, managing traffic, routing
-handling authentication, authorization, and other functions related to incoming client requests.
+requests to the appropriate services, handling authentication, authorization, and other functions
+related to incoming client requests.